 10. Jury pay paid to employer

-Some employers continue to pay employees’ full salary while they are doing their civic duty, but ask that they turn over their jury fees to the company coffers.
-The only problem is that the IRS demands that you report those fees as taxable income.
-If you give the money to your employer you have a right to deduct the amount so you aren’t taxed on money that simply passes through your hands.
+Some employers continue to pay employees’ full salary while they are doing their civic duty, but ask that they turn over their jury fees to the company.
+The only problem is that you have to report those fees as taxable income.
+If you give the money to your employer you can deduct the amount so you aren’t taxed on money that simply passes through your hands.